JChan-cs/BetaTraxService-GroupK/README.md

 8. **Tester Retest View:** Area to allow Tester to comment on defect after a Developer modified the code.
 9. **Product Owner Confirm View:** Area to allow Product Owner to marks defect as solved or reopen if failed.
 10. **Comment Section:** Section that display progress on all defects.
 Product Owners and Developer can click on individual comments to enact Evaluation/Assignment/Vertification.

+Other Functionalities:
+* **Developer Metrics Test:** Betatrax measures effectiveness of Developers in terms of the ratio of their defects reopened vs. defects they have reported as fixed.
+This will give a rough indication of whether a Developer is fixing defects successfully.
+* **Multi-tenancy:** Betatrax uses PostgreSQL, which allows separate tenants and schemas in order to offer better security.

 ## Assumptions
 BetaTesters submit defect report through external API, currently coded as a submit view